 For many years, Opera Guild of Rochester has delivered free lectures on a wide range of opera topics.
 We do these to provide historical background and musical context for operas and composers, and to present operas that the audience might otherwise not have access to or that might prove difficult to understand or appreciate.

-We look forward to the return of our lectures this fall, starting with our 9/22 and 10/6 events at Fairport Library.
+We look forward to the return of our lectures this spring, so watch this page for dates and details to be announced soon.
 To supplement, you may browse our library of lectures and opera performance essays.

 Fairport Village Landing